Mon July 29, 2013

 All the corn grown out here supplies ethanol plants, and feeds dairy cows, pigs and cattle.
 The livestock support a big meat packing industry.
 All thanks to this one resource.

 And, like gold, this water is not renewable.
 Most of the torrent farmers are pumping out sat trapped under the prairie for millions of years.

 "We’re mining it," says Garetson.
-"Because once you hit a gold vane in mine, and you get all the gold that’s in that vane, you're through with that mine."
+"Because once you hit a gold vein in mine, and you get all the gold that’s in that vein, you're through with that mine."